ANNUR-MOSTAFA/pets-first-database-portfolio/README.md

 ## PL/SQL Business Logic

-PL/SQL was used to move important business rules into the database layer.
+PL/SQL was used to implement important business rules directly within the database layer.

 ### Service Charge Validation

-Implemented a database trigger that automatically rejects service charges outside **±10% of the standard service cost**.
+A database trigger was implemented to automatically reject service charges outside **±10% of the standard service cost**.

 This ensures that the business rule is enforced consistently at the database level.

 ### Follow-up Visit Procedure

-Implemented a stored procedure, `prc_followup_visit`, to handle follow-up visit bookings.
+A stored procedure, `prc_followup_visit`, was implemented to handle follow-up visit bookings.

 The procedure includes: